withastro/docs/src/pages/en/tutorial/5-astro-api/index.md

 - updated your site with navigation links to this new Tags page

-Now that we have an individual page for every tag, let's make a page to list all the tags and link to them!
+Now that you have an individual page for every tag, let's make a page to list all the tags and link to them!

 ### Page routes using `/folder/index.astro`

 We used Astro's dynamic routing to create multiple pages, one for each tag, with the file `src/pages/tags/[tag].astro`.
-But, to create a web page with a tags list at `/tags`, we only need one single page.
+But, to create a web page with a tags list at `/tags`, you only need one single page.

-We know we can add a page to our website by creating a new file at `src/pages/tags.astro`.
-But, since we already have the directory `/tags/`, we can take advantage of another routing pattern in Astro, and keep all our files related to tags together.
+We know you can add a page to your website by creating a new file at `src/pages/tags.astro`.
+But, since you already have the directory `/tags/`, you can take advantage of another routing pattern in Astro, and keep all your files related to tags together.

 1. Create a new file `index.astro` in the directory `src/pages/tags/`.